jlingford/hyddb_web/README.md

 docker compose run web python manage.py trainupstream data
 ```

-Or alternatively, run all of these commands from the script `run_docker_compose.sh`
+Or alternatively, run all of these commands from the script `run_docker_compose.sh`:

 ```bash
 ./run_docker_compose.sh